After 125 consecutive days of writing, the first draft of my novel is complete! In this post, I share the next steps in my book-writing process.

 I don’t want my readers to experience any of those frustrations.
 But that has required a lot of careful consideration.

 In the same way that I threw my plot lines out the window, I stopped worrying about getting the names just right in the first draft.
-In addition to naming characters, there are also locations that need names.
+In addition to naming characters, some locations need names.
 It was slowing me down.
 So I left a lot of holes.
 My story is currently peppered with TK’s (editorial speak for “to come”) that I’ll be working to fill in during this next go around.

 Maybe I’m chasing a white rabbit, but I want for my dialogue to sound both sharp and natural.
 We’ll see what happens.

 You don’t get extra credit for extra words.
-In fact, superfluous words can detract from the story and the reader’s experience.
+Superfluous words can detract from the story and the reader’s experience.
 These wise words from my college graphic design professor still ring in my ears: “your portfolio is only as strong as your weakest piece.”

 Every word is getting scrutinized.
 Every sentence will be questioned.
-It’ll be interesting to see where the word count nets out at the completion of the second draft.
+It’ll be interesting to see where the word count nets out after the second draft.